Effect of relaxation time on the squeezed correlations of bosons for evolution sources in relativistic heavy-ion collisions: Summary and Discussion

-In summary, we have investigate the influence of relaxation time on the SBBC functions in relativistic heavy-ion collisions.
-A method for calculating the SBBC functions for evolving sources with relaxation-time approximation is put forth.
-Using the method in hydrodynamic model, we investigate the SBBC functions of ${\rm D}^0{\rm \bar D}^0$ in Au+Au collisions at RHIC energy $\sqrt{s_{NN}}=200$ GeV with 0--80\% and 40--80\% centralities.
+We have investigated the effects of relaxation time on the SBBC functions of boson-antiboson pairs in relativistic heavy-ion collisions.
+A method for calculating the SBBC functions for evolving sources with relaxation-time modefication is put forth.
+Using the method in hydrodynamic model, we investigate the SBBC functions of ${\rm D}^0 {\rm \bar D}^0$ in Au+Au collisions at RHIC energy $\sqrt{s_{NN}}=200$ GeV with 0--80\% and 40--80\% centralities.
 It is found that the relaxation time lead to a decrease of the SBBC functions.
-This change increases with relaxation-time parameter and the parameter of the difference between amplitude quantities at the evolution beginning and recovering equilibrium in each temporal subsection. \\
+This change increases with increasing relaxation time and becomes serious for the large relative deviations of the chaotic and squeezed amplitudes at the start of evolution from their equilibrium values, respectively.

-This research was supported by the National Natural Science Foundation of China under Grant No. 11675034.
+Relaxation-time approximation is an usual method to calculate quantities in a near-equilibrium evolving system.
+In viscous hydrodynamic models, relaxation times of shear and bulk viscosities are introduced, which may change the system space-time structure.
+However, the relaxation times associated with the quantities are also needed to be taken into account in their calculations with the hydrodynamic model, because the quantities undergo a transition from nonequilibrium to equilibrium in each temporal step.
+It is meaningful to consider appropriately relaxation time in calculating a sensitive time-depend observable.

+Using a hydrodynamic model, one can obtain the source temperature as a space-time function.
+The final observed particles are assumed to be emitted thermally from a four-dimension hypersurface with the fixed freeze-out temperature, which can be determined by comparing the calculated observables, for example particle transverse-momentum spectra, with experimental data.
+In this paper, we use the viscous hydrodynamic model VISH2$+$1 \cite{VISH2+1} to produce the freeze-out hypersurface and calculate the SBBC functions with and without the relaxation-time term $\delta^0 e^{-t'/{\bar \tau}}$.
+The effect of relaxation time reduces the SBBC functions.
+This effect may retain in an ideal hydrodynamic model although the viscosity leads to a change of the freeze-out hypersurface.

+Because the SBBC is caused by the particle mass modification in the source medium, analyzing SBBC may perhaps become a new technique to extract the information of the particle in-medium interactions in the future, although there are not experimental data to compare with now.
+On the other hand, it is hard to deal with the particle scattering in detail in a bulk evolution model.
+In our model calculations we assume that the $\rm D$ mesons have a mass shift and width, which are obtained from the FMFK calculations \cite{FMFK-PRC06,MFFK-PRL04,AGYang-CPL-18}, in the sources because of the in-medium interactions.
+More detailed studies of the influence of particle scattering on the SBBC, based on a cascade model (for instance, a multi-phase transport model \cite{Lin_PRC72_2005,HWangJHChen_NST32_2021}) or a hybrid model (for instance, the hydro+UrQMD model \cite{SongBassHeinz_PRC83_2011,KarHuoPetBle_PRC91_2015}) will be of interest. \\